pingali/dgit/README.rst

 dgit - Lightweight "Git Wrapper for Datasets"
 =============================================

-*Note: Code is still pre-alpha.
-It is being cleanedup and stabilized.
-Not yet ready for daily use.*
+*Note: Code is alpha.
+It is being improved.
+Feedback welcome.

 dgit is an application on top of git.